 To get rid of such symptoms, a medicine made of milk of magnesia (a base) is taken orally.
 Milk of magnesia, being a base neutralizes the hydrochloric acid and gives relief from pain because of indigestion.

 Ant bite or bee sting contains methanoic acid.
 Methanoic acid is also known as formic acid.
 Bee or ant injects formic acid into our skin while biting.
 Injection of acid by ant or bee results in pain at the place of bite.

 Rubbing baking soda over the skin gives relief from pain due to ant or bee sting.
 Baking soda, which is a base, neutralizes the effect of acid injected by bee or ant.
 Another base, such as zinc carbonate (Calamite solution) is also used in the case of ant or bee sting.

 Acidic soil is treated with slaked lime or quick lime.
 Slaked lime (Calcium hydroxide) and quick lime (Calcium oxide) are bases.
-Use of slaked lime or quick lime neutralizes the acidic nature of soil.
+Use of slaked lime or quick lime neutralizes the acidic nature of the soil.

 Basic soil is treated with organic matter.
-Organic matter releases acid and neutralizes the basic nature of soil.
+Organic matter releases acid and neutralizes the basic nature of the soil.

 Wastes of most of the factories are acidic.
 If such acidic wastes are flushed into rivers, the acid present in them kills the aquatic organisms and pollutes the water.
 Thus, factory wastes are treated with basic substances to neutralize the acid present in them before being flushed into the river.